yale-systems/covid-tracing/frontend/frontend.md

 3. Add the file `apiKey.js` to the `/src/constants` directory.

+4. In the file `covid-tracing/frontend/vue.config.js`, change the proxy's url from 'localhost' to your machine's IP address.
+Then do the same thing for the baseurl variable in `covid-tracing/frontend/src/constants/baseurl.js`.

-4. Run `npm run serve` to start the app!
+5. Run `npm run serve` to start the app!